fnickels/terraform-provider-mirror-example/Article.md

 ## Multiple versions

-The above is all well and good if everyone using your build image can live with just the single version of each provider, but what do you do when you want to test or use a different version of a provider for some of the environments you are building with this build image?
-Or god forbid you have multiple Terraform environments you want to build and they have differing requirements
+The initial mirror we setup in the previous section is well and good if everyone using the build image can live with just the single version of each Terraform provider, but providing flexibility to test and use different versions will rear its head at some point, especially if there is active development occurring.

+For active testing of provider versions you might want to have a second version of your build image that does not contain a mirror so that you can build and test with version from the public Internet before zeroing in on the version you want to use.
+But lets put a pin in that idea for now, as later I will go over how to manage the use of the mirror with configuration files.

-A better non-obvious approach is to have multiple requirement files and run multiple `terraform providers mirror` commands pointing to the same mirror target directory.
+To support multiple provider versions in a single mirror the trick is have multiple requirement files and run multiple `terraform providers mirror` commands pointing to the same mirror target directory.
 The `terraform providers mirror` handles merging existing and newly declared version into a consolidated list within the mirror.

-The terraform provider mirror command will give yiou an error if you attempt to list the same provider twice.

-So the approach that will work is having multiple requirement files in different directories and running `terraform provider mirror` against each but target the same target directory.
+In the following example we we setup a second requirement file and merge that with the previous mirror.

-## Define a second (third, fourth, ...) pinned version file
+## Create a second (third, fourth, ...) provider definition file with new versions to be pinned

 Create a `settwo.tf` file in the `~/example/buildimage` directory with the following contents: